antfu/talks/2024-02-29/src/slides.md

 ![](/af-logo-animated.svg){.w-30.mt--10.mb-5}

 <!--
 Hello everyone!
-It's great to be back here, and I hope you all enjoy the conference so far as much as I do.
+I am very glad to be here and I hope you have enjoyed the conference so far.
+Today it's talk about something soft, non-technical, and maybe more like some ideas.
-We had a lot of great talks and discussions from technical perspectives, and today I'd like to give a relatively non-technical talk.
 Hope it can bring you some thoughts and inspirations.
 -->

 ---